gustwindjs/gustwind/README.md

 ## Performance

 Gustwind can now emit structured build benchmark data through its Node CLI.
-Run `gustwind-node --benchmark` or `npm run benchmark:build` to build the site and write `benchmark-results.json` with total wall-clock build time, route count, per-route timings, percentile timings, and peak RSS memory usage.
+Run `gustwind --benchmark` or `npm run benchmark:build` to build the site and write `benchmark-results.json` with total wall-clock build time, route count, per-route timings, percentile timings, and peak RSS memory usage.

 The same metrics are available through `buildNode({ collectBenchmark: true, ... })` in the published Node API, so integrations can capture benchmark data without shelling out.

 Production builds also reuse prior output by default.
 Each build now writes its incremental cache manifest to `build/.gustwind/build-cache.json`, so the cache can travel with the published site artifact itself.

 When the previous build cache is still valid, `npm run build` rebuilds only the routes whose observed inputs changed and keeps unaffected route output in place.
 The cache now tracks layout and component dependencies separately, so changing a component only invalidates the routes that actually render through it instead of forcing a whole-site rebuild.
-Use `gustwind-node --build --cache-from ./previous-build` to import cached route output from another local build directory, or point `--cache-from` at a published site URL that exposes the same `/.gustwind/build-cache.json` file.
-Use `gustwind-node --build --no-incremental` if you want to force a fully fresh rebuild.
+Use `gustwind --build --cache-from ./previous-build` to import cached route output from another local build directory, or point `--cache-from` at a published site URL that exposes the same `/.gustwind/build-cache.json` file.
+Use `gustwind --build --no-incremental` if you want to force a fully fresh rebuild.

 Production builds also render independent routes with bounded concurrency, so total build time measures end-to-end wall-clock time while individual route timings can overlap.